Website Audit: Find What's Holding Your Rankings Back

-Why an SEO Audit Matters
+Why a Website Audit Matters

-Many websites have technical problems, content gaps, or backlink issues that are silently limiting their search performance.
+Many websites have technical problems, content gaps, or backlink issues that are silently limiting their performance.
 These problems are not always visible because they exist at the code level, in the server configuration, or in the backlink profile rather than on the visible pages.

-An SEO audit brings these issues to the surface.
+A website audit brings these issues to the surface.
 It provides a factual baseline of where a website currently stands and what needs to change for rankings to improve.

-This is particularly important if a website has had previous SEO work done.
+This is particularly important if a website has had previous work done.
 Inherited backlink profiles may contain toxic links, previous content changes may have created duplicate content issues, and technical modifications may have introduced crawl barriers.

 What the Audit Covers